School has been in session for almost one month. This is a post about Li’l Man, a video and Kindergarten Assessment.

 Words are presented in context to help build reading comprehension.

-Includes all pre-primer Dolch words, the top 20 from Fry’s, and more.
+These printables from atozteacherstuff.com includes all pre-primer Dolch words, the top 20 from Fry’s, and more.

 Like the other Rock N’ Learn videos, Sight Words uses catchy tunes, singing words, and animation to help children ages pre-K and older learn to read.